What are the best ETFs for my RRSP?

 There is beauty in simplicity.

-Whether you own a Vanguard all-in-one fund (VGRO), an iShares product (XGRO), or ZGRO (a BMO solution) – I think these funds offer long-term growth potential for many investor needs who have a long investing timeline AND do not wish to worry about re-balancing their portfolio between stocks and bonds, nor amongst a number of ETFs.
-Buy one of these, keep buying one of these over many years of investing and don’t sweat any currency conversions – these funds can be bought and sold in Canadian currency.
-Which brings me to my next option.
+Whether you own a Vanguard all-in-one fund (VGRO), an iShares product (XGRO), or ZGRO (a BMO solution) – these “GRO” solutions offer long-term growth potential for any investor who has a long investing timeline AND do not wish to worry about re-balancing their portfolio between stocks and bonds, nor amongst a number of ETFs.

 Best ETF option #2 – Go with a low-cost U.S-listed ETF